NoaTzur/Ex3-OOP/README.md

-This repository is for an exercise belong to OOP course. in this exercise we impleneted directed and weighted Graph and includes :
+This repository is for an exercise belong to OOP course. in this exercise we impleneted directed and weighted Graph and its includes :

 * Class that creates a graph - you can add nodes and edges manually, or from a Json files (an example of such files can be found in the data folder)